Predictia/AQUA/docs/sphinx/source/diagnostics/ocean_circulation.rst

 Description
 -----------

-This package is provides the diagnostics related to Ocean Circulation.
+This package provides a set of diagnostics associated with the Ocean Circulation which in the current release include climatological stratification profiles in regions of deep water formation and climatologies for the mixed layer depth.

-As of now there are Stratification and Mixed layer depth (MLD) diagnostics available.
+All these diagnostics are produced in a consistent way both for a selected model simulation and EN4 observations

 Structure
 -----------